pkic/pqccm/_index.md

 **EJBCA**

 EJBCA PKI software can create CAs and issue X.509 certificates signed using Post-Quantum algorithms.
-Available for private test, with public test avaialability scheduled for Q1 2023.
+Available for private test, with public test availability scheduled for Q1 2023.

 ## Fortanix